Bachelor's Degree Programs

 The opportunity for professional advancement in the fields of risk management, insurance, and estate management.

 Professionalism is required in today's business climate and our program of study provides the basis for achievement of professional competency in handling the diverse economic risks apparent in today's business environment.
-The BBA and BS in Insurance are the only undergraduate insurance degrees in insurance in Kentucky.
+The BBA in Insurance is the only undergraduate insurance degree in insurance in Kentucky.

 Minor in Risk Management and Insurance